Using BART to Perform Pareto Optimization and Quantify its Uncertainties: Summary and Discussion

-\item[Algorithm to find the PF of a set of vectors:] Pseudocode for \cite{Kung75}'s algorithm to find the PF of a set of $d-$dimensional vectors as described in Section \ref{sec:bartpareto}. (pdf file)

-\item[Algorithm to compute modified band depth:] Description of the algorithm to compute modified band depth as described in Section \ref{sec:mbd}. (pdf file)
+\item[Proof, Algorithms, Function definitions, Additional simulation results] Proof of Theorem \ref{thm:multibartimg}.
+Pseudocode for \cite{Kung75}'s algorithm to find the PF of a set of $d-$dimensional vectors as described in Section \ref{sec:bartpareto}.
+Description of the algorithm to compute modified band depth as described in Section \ref{sec:mbd}.
+Definitions of the test functions introduced in Section \ref{sec:simstudy}.
+ZLT1 simulation study plots, PS plots, and $n=32p$ scenario results as described in Section \ref{sec:simstudy}. (pdf file)